xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 Stopband
 ........

-This specifies the start frequency to the input Nyquest sample rate that the input signal should be attenuated over.
+This specifies the start frequency to the input Nyquist sample rate that the input signal should be attenuated over.

+.. _section_characteristics:

 Characteristics
 ...............

-The output signal has been decimated from the original PDM in such a way to introduce no more than -80dB of noise into the passband for all output sample rates.
+By default the output signal has been decimated from the original PDM in such a way to introduce no more than -70dB of alias noise (during the decimation process) into the passband for all output sample rates.

   ======================== =================== ======================
   output_decimation_factor PDM Sample Rate(Hz) Output sample rate(Hz)